kommitters/kadena.ex/README.md

 #### Code

-String value that represents the Pact code to execute in the `Execution Command`.
+A String value that represents the Pact code to execute in the `Execution Command`.

 #### Nonce

-String value to ensure unique hash.
+A String value to ensure unique hash.
 You can use current timestamp.

+#### Step

+The step is an Integer of the mutli-step transaction.

+#### Proof

+A String SPV proof, required for cross-chain transfer.

+#### Rollback

+A Boolean that indicates if the continuation is:

+- rollback `true`
+- cancel `false`

+#### PactId

+Pact transaction id as a String.

 #### EnvData